SJFCS/SJFCS/README.md

 ### 💼 Things that I'm currently working on:

 - 🤖 Working on SRE/DevOps
-- 👨‍💻 Learning Golang, Python, Devops, Cloud Native, React ...
+- 👨‍💻 Learning Golang, Python, DevOps, Cloud Native, React ...
 - 🎣 Interested in Cloud Native (like Kubernetes, Istio, Webassembly, Prometheus...), Linux, Networking, Blockchain, and many other stuffs.
 - ✍️ learn more about me at [Blog](https://www.cloudnative.love/)